STaR: Towards Effective and Stable Table Reasoning via Slow-Thinking Large Language Models: Experiments

-To demonstrate the potential of our uncertainty-aware inference approach, we analyze pass@k accuracy curves as shown in Figure \ref{fig:pass@k-curve}.
-Both STaR-0.6B and STaR-8B models exhibit substantial improvements as k increases, with pass@8 reaching approximately 90\% and 96\% respectively on WTQ, representing gains of 15-20\% over pass@1.
-Similar strong performance is observed on HiTab, where pass@8 accuracy also approaches 90\% for STaR-0.6B and surpasses 96\% for STaR-8B.
-This significant gap indicates that models frequently generate correct reasoning paths among their multiple rollouts, but these correct answers are not always ranked first.
-The consistent improvement across both datasets and model scales validates our approach of generating multiple reasoning trajectories and using uncertainty quantification to select the optimal path, effectively converting this latent pass@k potential into reliable pass@1 performance.
+To analyze our uncertainty quantification (UQ) inference approach, we report pass@k accuracy curves as shown in Figure \ref{fig:pass@k-curve}, where pass@k counts a query as correct if any of the $k$ sampled rollouts matches the ground truth.
+Both STaR-0.6B and STaR-8B exhibit higher pass@k as $k$ increases; on WTQ, pass@8 reaches approximately 90\% and 96\% respectively, corresponding to gains of about 14 and 5 points over pass@1.
+The gap between pass@1 and pass@k suggests that correct reasoning trajectories are often present among sampled candidates but are not always selected as the final answer.
+Our UQ-based selection is designed to convert this latent pass@k potential into higher pass@1 accuracy, as reflected in Table \ref{tab:answer-selection-comparison}.

-To quantify the contribution of our uncertainty estimation mechanism, we compare model performance with and without uncertainty quantification in Table \ref{tab:answer-selection-comparison}.
-The results demonstrate significant improvements across all benchmarks, with particularly notable gains on TabMWP (+6.79\%) and WTQ (+5.28\%), while GSM8K also shows meaningful improvements.
-This consistent enhancement confirms that our trajectory-level uncertainty quantification, which intelligently fuses token-level confidence with answer consistency across multiple reasoning paths, effectively identifies the most credible reasoning paths from multiple candidates.
-The improvement is pronounced on datasets requiring complex multi-step reasoning, where distinguishing between plausible but incorrect paths and truly valid solutions is crucial for achieving reliable performance.
+To quantify the contribution of our UQ mechanism, we compare model performance with and without UQ in Table \ref{tab:answer-selection-comparison}.
+The model with UQ improves on all benchmarks, with the largest gains on TabMWP (+6.79 points) and WTQ (+5.28 points).
+These results suggest that our trajectory-level UQ, which fuses token-level confidence with answer-level consistency, helps select better reasoning trajectories from multiple candidates, improving pass@1 accuracy.
+The gains are larger on datasets requiring complex multi-step reasoning, where distinguishing between plausible but incorrect trajectories and truly valid solutions is important.